By Tina Pinson

 But I was… (gulp) Pregnant.
 The tests were right on, and my near fainting in the Coronado, California Surf confirmed it.

 Let's not forget all the tests, and the weight gain and the tests and the weight gain.
-And the indigestion, and the tears and the … Did I say tests and weight gain yet?
+And the indigestion, and the tears and the … Did I mention tests and weight gain?

 I remember thinking this motherhood stuff wasn't all it was cracked up to be.
 So far anyway.
 Then my baby moved.
 Just a flutter and something was released in me.
 The awe, the reality, the love.
 I don't know how to explain it.